pivotal/cf-onboarding/TRACKS.md

-CF Onboarding Week contains two separate tracks: GCP and Local.
+## CF Onboarding Week contains two separate tracks: GCP and Local
 The biggest difference is how you deploy your Cloud Foundry / Concourse environments, other than that they share many of the same stories.
 Choose the track that makes sense for your Onboarders based on the following differences:

 **GCP Development**
 *Ideal for Pivots whose jobs include BOSH / CF / Concourse deploys and troubleshooting*